joinpursuit/web-curriculum/README.md

+# Table of Contents
+Below is a breakdown of C4Q's web curriculum, organized by subject.

+Dead links (for example, 'JavaScript Under The Hood' and 'Async vs Sync') are suggestions for future lessons, but have not yet been created.

 ## JS Fundamentals
 - [Intro to Data Types: Strings, and Numbers ](./lessons/javascript-fundamentals/types-strings-and-numbers)
 - [Intro to Data Types: Objects (and Arrays) ](./lessons/javascript-fundamentals/objects-and-arrays)